-In this forum, experts in Eastern and Western philosophies will provide lectures on this seemingly self-evident concept of “World,” as a lead up to the World Theater Festival.
+In this forum, an expert in Eastern and Western philosophies will provide a lecture on this seemingly self-evident concept of “World,” as a lead up to Theater der Welt.
 While referring to concrete examples of Asian artists and their creations, we would like to open up a multifaceted discussion on the “worldview” of Eastern thought that underpins their works.

 Part 1: Keynote lecture

 Takahiro Nakajima (Professor, University of Tokyo)